MicrosoftDocs/power-automate-docs/articles/desktop-flows/how-to/share-desktop-flows-that-contain-connector-actions.md

 ### Cloud initiated runs

-To successfully invoke a desktop flow containing cloud connector actions from a cloud flow, it must meet the following two requirements:
+To successfully invoke a desktop flow containing connector actions from a cloud flow, it must meet the following two requirements:

 - The desktop flow must use the [Power Automate v2 schema](../schema.md).
 - All of its connection references must be marked as embedded.